giledrix/Cinema-Management-React/README.md

       _id (ObjectId)
       MemberId (ObjectId)
-      Movies ( an Array of { movieId : Object Id, date : Date} ) - This field store all the movies the member (subscription) watched and their dates
+      Movies ( an Array of { movieId : Object Id, date : Date} ) - This field store all the movies the member (subscription) watched and their dates<br/>

 ## System Components:

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+<ins>Subscriptions WS</ins><br/>
+This is a Node based REST api that provide services/data about members (subscriptions), movies and the movies the members watched.<br/>
+When the REST API server starts, it pulled all the data from the external members & movies web services and populated the relevant data in the relevant collections (Members & Movies collections) in the Subscriptions DB ( a MongoDB data base).<br/>
+At this point, the Subscriptions collection is empty (as none of the members has not watched any movie yet).<br/>
+<b>From this point, all the data will be managed in the Subscriptions DB !!!</b>

 ### `npm run build`